AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-7-social-security/subchapter-xviii-health-insurance-for-aged-and-disabled/part-e-miscellaneous-provisions/sec-1395ww.md

 (iii) with respect to discharges occurring in fiscal year 1994, the target amount for the cost reporting period beginning in fiscal year 1993 increased by the applicable percentage increase under subparagraph (B)(iv), and

-(iv) with respect to discharges occurring during fiscal year 1998 through fiscal year 2013, the target amount for the preceding year increased by the applicable percentage increase under subparagraph (B)(iv).
+(iv) with respect to discharges occurring during fiscal year 1998 through fiscal year 2013 and the portion of fiscal year 2014 before April 1, 2014, the target amount for the preceding year increased by the applicable percentage increase under subparagraph (B)(iv).

 There shall be substituted for the base cost reporting period described in clause (i) a hospital's cost reporting period (if any) beginning during fiscal year 1987 if such substitution results in an increase in the target amount for the hospital.